British Israelism: Historical linguistics

 Some proponents of British Israelism have claimed that numerous links exist between historical linguistics, Ancient Hebrew, and various European place names and languages.
 This can be traced to the works of John Wilson in the 19th century.
 The self-trained Wilson looked for similarities in the sounds of words and argued that many Scottish, British, and Irish words stemmed from ancient Hebrew words.
 Wilson's publications inspired the development of British Israel language associations in Europe.

 Modern scholarly linguistic analysis conclusively shows that the languages of the British Isles (English, Welsh, and Gaelic) belong in the Indo-European language family, while Hebrew belongs in the Semitic branch of the Afro-Asiatic language family.
 In 1906, T. R. Lounsbury stated that "no trace of the slightest real connection can be discovered" between English and ancient Hebrew, while in 1993 Michael Friedman refuted claims that Hebrew was closely related to Celtic and Anglo-Saxon when he wrote that "the actual evidence could hardly be any weaker".

 Others have addressed the specific word relationships proposed.
-Russell Spittler (1973) says of the "disputable" etymological claims made by the British Israelists that they "have no ample basis in linguistic scholarship and are based on coincidences only."
-William Ingram (1995) would present arguments made by British Israelism as examples of "tortured etymology".
+In 1963 Russell Spittler wrote of the "disputable" etymological claims made by the British Israelists that they "have no ample basis in linguistic scholarship and are based on coincidences only."
+In 1995 William Ingram presented arguments made by British Israelism as examples of "tortured etymology".